-What Does It Mean When My Doctor Says That I Am Anaemic?
+What Does It Mean When My Doctor Says That I Have Anaemia?

 Anaemia refers to a low Red Blood Cell (RBC) count or a low Haemoglobin level.